Tax day is months away, but take steps now so you can file your return early—before identity thieves beat you to the punch.

 Q: Where can I get more information about the IRS and tax-related identity theft?

-A: The IRS has a lot of online resources, including these identity protection tips, a taxpayer guide to identity theft, and information about how to report it to its Identity Protection Specialized Unit.
+A: The IRS has a lot of online resources, including these identity protection tips, and a taxpayer guide to identity theft with information about how to report it to its Identity Protection Specialized Unit.